memfault/interrupt/_drafts/tracking-code-size.md

 Since the Zephyr project is massive in the number of examples, boards, and features that it encompasses, we will restrict the code size calculations to the `examples/net/lwm2m_client` example with the `cc3220sf_launchxl` board.
-This example was chosen due to the large number of files and dependencies with a hope that its code size would fluctuate more than a hello world example with limited dependencies.
+This example was chosen due to its large number of files and dependencies with a hope that its code size would fluctuate more than a hello world example with limited dependencies.